apriyadarshini18/table-scraper/README.md

-# table-scraper
+# Table Scraper

-Scrape table from sample website
+Scrape table from sample website into a DataFrame